osvaldokalvaitir/reactjs-star-wars/README.md

 # Star Wars

-This project was created in React making call in API and saving the data in the Redux, and using other technologies web.

 Este projeto foi criado em React realizando chamada em API e salvando os dados no Redux, e usando outras tecnologias web.

 ## Resumo